knoxgraeme/hackathon2025/docs/integrations/google-ai.md

 ### Model Selection

-The application uses **gemini-1.5-flash** for all text generation tasks.
+The application uses **gemini-2.5-flash** for all text generation tasks.
 This model was chosen for:

 - **Speed**: Flash variant optimizes for low latency responses
 - **Cost Efficiency**: Lower token costs compared to Pro models
-- **Quality**: Sufficient for structured data extraction and creative tasks
+- **Quality**: Excellent for structured data extraction and creative tasks
-- **JSON Support**: Reliable JSON output generation with proper prompting
+- **Structured Output**: Native support for JSON schema validation and structured responses
+- **Improved Context Understanding**: Better at extracting nuanced information from conversations

 ### API Key Setup